Greek and Latin Symbols

 INRI is the Latin abbreviation for "Jesus Christ, King of the Jews," the sign placed above Jesus' head on the cross (John 19:19) Though the sign was intended to mock Jesus, Christians view the phrase as a confession of faith.

 IXθYΣ or ICHTHUS is the Greek word for "fish" and an acrostic for "Jesus Christ, God's Son, Savior."
-See Christian Fish Symbol for more information.
+(See more, #1 right)

 IHC or IHS is the first three letters of the Greek word for "Jesus" (iota, eta, sigma).